joewalker/gcli/docs/index.md

 About GCLI (a.k.a.
 Cockpit)
 ===========================

-Cockpit is a Graphical Command Line Interpreter.
+GCLI is a Graphical Command Line Interpreter.

 It is born of the belief that character based command lines were designed for computers that are profoundly different from todays computers.
 They were